-One of the most enjoyable budgeting games that could lead to huge saving is called playing the Save Your Savings game.
+One of the most enjoyable budgeting games that could lead to huge savings is called the Save Your Savings game.

-In this game of money management you set up a savings account to hold the amount you’ve saved from various purchases.
-If you purchase something at sale, you put aside the amount that you put in your account.
+In this game of money management, you set up a savings account to hold the amount you’ve saved from various purchases.
+If you purchase something at a sale, you put aside the amount that you put in your account.

-Instead of simply save your savings and not invest them, makethem savings.
+Instead of simply saving your savings and not investing them, make them savings.

 No Spend Challenge

-This No Spend Challenge can be challenging and inspiring and eye-opening.
+This No Spend Challenge can be challenging inspiring and eye-opening.
 The challenge of making zero purchases is a feat of courage and determination.
-Most of the time, people take on a one-week or 30 day challenge to save money. zero spending.
+Most of the time, people take on a one-week or 30-day challenge to save money. zero spending.

 1-Year Saving Challenge